 My mum grew up here.
-Her and my ancestors were here for hundreds of years working as maids and cleaners, labourers, cartmen and brickies, laying the railways, further back pulling the root veg through the surface of the peaty soils to the north or tending beans and peas in the south.
+Her and therefore my ancestors were here for hundreds of years working as maids and cleaners, labourers, cartmen, and brickies, laying the railways, further back pulling the root veg through the surface of the peaty soils to the north or tending beans and peas in the south.
 Eight hundred years give or take a few, moving down to the bottom of the fens from Lancashire and Yorkshire for reasons lost somewhere on the way.
 I’ve followed the fanning lines back in both paper and pixels, watched them leave their names in the landscapes her family came from.
-They were the Parr’s and the Northrops, two families who lived in the rows of streets now lost under the Grafton centre and the concrete car parks which have grown up out of the centre of Cambridge, distant parts the families lived in the country, in Harston and Grantchester.
+They were the Parrs and the Northrops, two families who lived in the rows of streets now lost under the Grafton centre and the concrete car parks which have grown up out of the centre of Cambridge, parts the families lived in the county, in Harston and Grantchester.
 The ones closer to the trunk of my family spread out towards Hills Road and Cherry Hinton.

 We never went.
 I stopped listening.

 It’s called the homecoming and sometimes Coming Home.
-He is returning, carrying oak leaves in his hand, Lee Enfield cockily positioned over his shoulder and perhaps most curious of all, a German Stahlheim on his back; The spoils of war along with the laurels of the victor.
+He is returning, carrying oak leaves in his hand, SMLE cockily positioned over his shoulder and perhaps most curious of all, a German Stahlheim on his back; The spoils of war along with the laurels of the victor.
 The former brought home by how many men, handled and passed around, shelved, then cupboarded, now ebayed, lost in collections.

-This strapping lad on a plinth doesn’t represent him very well, or a large percentage of the soldiers from the area in it’s physical nature.
+This strapping lad on a plinth doesn’t represent him very well, or indeed a large percentage of the soldiers from the area in its physical nature.
 It was designed and sculpted by Dr Robert Tait McKenzie, modelled on a young athlete at the university.
 Arthur Shipley the Vice chancellor at the university suggested Tait McKenzie who was already renowned as a Doctor and gaining ground as a sculptor.
 He was a man obsessed by physical exercise, sport and the physique, instrumental in developing new ways of looking at Scoliosis, something my mum knew about as she was strapped to a board for months in her early teens.
-He was an anatomist, an RAMC officer who worked in rehabilitation, physical instruction and in fact wrote a lot of the textbooks on it that the army had based their textbooks on.
-It is remarkable how many doctors and surgeons sculpt, perhaps it’s the mode of study, the studying itself, the need to do something that removes themselves from their profession into something different, Maybe it’s the years of parting muscle, sinew and bone that develops this fascination and understanding of how the inside and how it fits together make the outside look.
+He was an anatomist, an RAMC officer who worked in rehabilitation, physical instruction and in fact wrote a lot of the books on it which the army had based their textbooks on.
+It is remarkable how many doctors and surgeons sculpt, perhaps it’s the mode of study, the studying itself, the need to do something that removes themselves from their profession into something different, Maybe it’s the years of parting muscle, sinew and bone that develops this fascination and understanding of how the inside and how it fits together make the outside look, reassembling the disassembled.